Who Cares About Baby Teeth?

 Immediately after a dental injury is a bad time for your child to experience new things.

-In the event of an injury, it is important that your child already has relationship with our office.
-This will give us the best chance of completing treatment successfully in the even of an injury.
+In the event of an injury, it is important your child already has relationship with our office.
+This will give us the best chance to complete treatment successfully when an injury occurs.

 It is best to catch problems early on!